zfbx/zseatbelt/readme.md

-# zSeatbelt - A Better FiveM Seatbelt System
+# zseatbelt - A Better FiveM Seatbelt System

 Most resources out there I've seen all use the same method of ejecting you out of car without a seatbelt but I thought they seemed a bit resource heavy so I made this built on a completely different concept using FiveM natives to handle the physics checking.